Probate lawyers in Houston, Texas

-If you are facing a complex probate process, it is a good idea to consult with an experienced Houston probate litigation attorney.
+If you are facing a complex probate process, it is very important to hire experienced probate litigation lawyers in Houston.

 At Stepp & Sullivan, P.C., we assist clients with all aspects of probate.
-Our Probate lawyers in Houston, Texas can help you complete the required steps if you are the Executor of an estate, ensure your rights are protected if you are an heir or beneficiary and represent you if you are involved in a dispute.
+Our Houston Probate lawyers can help you complete the required steps if you are the Executor of an estate, ensure your rights are protected if you are an heir or beneficiary and represent you if you are involved in a dispute regarding a will or an estate.

-Schedule your Initial Consultation with one of our Lawyers.
+Schedule your Initial Appointment with one of our Lawyers

 On the next screen, you will be able to view our calendar and choose a convenient time to speak with one of our attorneys.

-While many estates may pass through independent administration, this is not the only type of probate in Texas and some circumstances could be disastrous when a dependent administration is prescribed.
-In fact, there are several ways in which assets and properties can be transferred to new owners once the owner of the estate has passed away.
+While many estates may pass through independent administration, this is not the only type of probate in Texas.
+There are several ways in which assets and properties can be transferred to new owners once the owner of the estate has passed away.

 The two main types of probate in Texas include: